Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/leetcode/README.md

 ### 1179.
 Reformat Department Table ????????????????????????????????????????????????? how to do it, I can think of a good solution, so lets write it down and look how good sql look like

+### 1290.
+Convert Binary Number in a Linked List to Integer

+There is something interesting about this problem, sure this needs to be linear because I need to go though every node but when it generate the representation of all the binary numbers, is it a constant time complexity operation ??????

+### 1588.
+Sum of All Odd Length Subarrays ??????????? damn, wonder how did they did it optimally ??????????

+In the way I see it I need the factorial, the combinational method, the difference with the last one  I did it was to change the 2 by the 1, 3 and so on depending on the array lenght